aplteam/MarkAPL/Files/MarkAPL.md

 * The SeText syntax is contributing to the readability of a document.
 * The ATX syntax makes it easier for an author to search for a specific header.

-  However, that does not matter in case you edit your Markdown with Meddy because you can easily navigate to any header by clicking at it in the tree view anyway.
+  However, that does not matter in case you edit your Markdown with an editor that allows walking the Markdown via the TOC.

 ##### Headers and bookmarks

-By default **_MarkAPL_** automatically embraces headers (<h\{number\}>) by bookmark anchors.
+By default `MarkAPL` automatically embraces headers (`<h\{number\}>`) by bookmark anchors.
 Use `parms.bookmarkLink` (default: 6 = all levels) to change this: setting this to 0 suppresses this feature altogether.
 You can also assign a number lesser than 6.
 For example, assigning 3 means that all headers of level 1, 2 and 3 are embraced by bookmark anchors but any headers of level 4, 5 and 6 are not.

 Note that both ID and HREF are assigned the same value.
 That allows the user to make any header the first line by just clicking at it.

-Though the <a> tag surrounding any <h1> etc. tag is useful it also poses a problem: assigning `page-break: avoid` to any <h{number}> tag in the CSS might not prevent an unwanted break because it will then break after the <a> tag which is not any better from a user's point of view.
+Though the `<a>` tag surrounding any `<h1>` etc. tag is useful it also poses a problem: assigning `page-break: avoid` to any `<h{number}>` tag in the CSS might not prevent an unwanted break because it will then break after the `<a>` tag which is not any better from a user's point of view.

-For that reason headers and their associated <a> tags are surrounded by `<div class="h_tag"`.
-That way the `page-break: avoid` can be assigned to the <div> which will prevent the unwanted page break.
-If you don't want that <div> for some reason you can achieve that by assigning 0 to the [div_h_tag](#) parameter.
+For that reason headers and their associated `<a>` tags are surrounded by `<div class="h_tag"`.
+That way the `page-break: avoid` can be assigned to the `<div>` which will prevent the unwanted page break.
+If you don't want that `<div>` for some reason you can achieve that by assigning 0 to the [div_h_tag](#) parameter.

 The names of the bookmarks are constructed automatically according to this set of rules:

 * Remove all formatting, links, etc.
-* Remove everything between <>, () and [], including the brackets.
+* Remove everything between `<>`, `()` and `[]`, including the brackets.
 * Remove all punctuation, except underscores, hyphens and periods.
 * Remove the backticks around code.
-* Remove HTML entities; those might have been injected into the document by recursive calls to **_MarkAPL_**, for example in order to process a blockquote.
+* Remove HTML entities; those might have been injected into the document by recursive calls to `MarkAPL`, for example in order to process a blockquote.
 * Replace all spaces and newlines with hyphens.
 * ~~Convert all alphabetic characters to lower case.~~